 Instead of being frustrated at having another hurdle to clear it's important to be positive and focus on the fact that you've clearly impressed the employer to get this far and you're very close to securing the job.

-Graduate recruiters who receive large numbers of applications most often use second interviews and the competition for each position is fierce.
+Graduate recruiters who receive large numbers of applications most often use second interviews, especially when competition for each position is fierce.

 Preparing for a second interview

 You might wonder whether you'll have anything new to say, given that you presented your best bits the first time around.
 But a second interview shouldn't be too daunting if you prepare thoroughly.

 Check your invite to the second interview for information about what it will involve.
 Things to look out for include:

 - whether you'll be expected to do any tests or exercises

 - whether it will it be a competency or strength-based interview

 - who will be interviewing you, as second interviews are often conducted by more senior staff

 - any indications of the topics to be covered.